 Investors will be hoping for strength from HD as it approaches its next earnings release.
-On that day, HD is projected to report earnings of $2.20 per share, which would represent year-over-year growth of 5.77%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $26.44 billion, up 5.98% from the year-ago period.
+The company is expected to report EPS of $3.23, up 1.89% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $32.88 billion, up 6.61% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for HD.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.29% lower within the past month.
-HD currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.56% higher.
+HD is currently a Zacks Rank #3 (Hold).

-Digging into valuation, HD currently has a Forward P/E ratio of 18.75.
-For comparison, its industry has an average Forward P/E of 12.27, which means HD is trading at a premium to the group.
+Digging into valuation, HD currently has a Forward P/E ratio of 25.14.
+This represents a premium compared to its industry's average Forward P/E of 18.28.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 163, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 16, which puts it in the top 7% of all 250+ industries.